Actuarial-Control-Cycle-T1-2024/group-page-showcase-grp/README.md

 ## Program Design

 Exploratory Data Analysis (EDA) has shown that leading causes of death within SuperLife’s policyholders are cancer and cardiovascular disease.
 Therefore, the interventions chosen to make up the Health Incentive Program are targeted towards reducing the incidence of these conditions.
 These programs are:
-1. Well-being app with fitness tracking incentives
-2. Smoking cessation programs
-3. Hiking group

-- The Well-being app with Fitness tracking incentives aims to provide a convenient platform for policyholders to monitor and enhance their physical and mental well-being.
+1. a Well-being app with Fitness tracking incentives that aims to provide a convenient platform for policyholders to monitor and enhance their physical and mental well-being
-- The Smoking Cessation program offers a comprehensive platform for policyholders seeking to quit smoking, providing crucial resources and support tailored for individual needs.
+2. a Smoking Cessation program that offers a comprehensive platform for policyholders seeking to quit smoking, providing crucial resources and support tailored for individual needs
-- The Hiking and Outdoor Activities Group offers a platform for policyholders to engage in physical activities amidst Lumaria’s Luminous Lake, Skyreach and Whispering Woods.
-This program’s main objective is to improve policyholders' all round health with particular focus on cardiovascular and mental health.
+3. a Hiking and Outdoor Activities Group that offers a platform for policyholders to engage in physical activities amidst Lumaria’s Luminous Lake, Skyreach and Whispering Woods.
+This program’s main objective is to improve policyholders' all round health with particular focus on cardiovascular and mental health

 ## Risk and Risk Mitigation Considerations